 Then use the standard curves to calculate the concentrations of each analyte of interest in the samples [1].

-LAB MEDIA: Figure 3A TEXT: See text for intrathecal index calculation details
+SCREEN: QAlbumin and Intrathecal index being calculated TEXT: See text for intrathecal index calculation details

 OPTIONAL – Critical Step Statement:

 An OPTIONAL brief statement may be submitted for further elaboration of the best way to perform the required technique for the single most critical step of this procedure.